Joe Eichner: Early life

 A Geneva, Florida native, Eichner played baseball and attended Oviedo High School in his youth.
 He discovered rugby league in 2010 while attending the University of North Florida, and joined the Jacksonville Axemen of the USA Rugby League after graduating with his bachelor's degree in building science.

 Playing career

 After attending a try-out in Tampa, Florida in October 2016, Eichner earned a contract with the Toronto Wolfpack in December 2016 following a twelve-day training camp held in Brighouse, West Yorkshire, England.
 He made his debut for the Wolfpack in their round 9 match against the Coventry Bears on June 3, 2017.
 On September 24, Eichner was named in the United States' 23-man squad for the 2017 World Cup.
-In 2018, Eichner joined the Junee Diesels in the Group 9 Rugby League, playing alongside fellow U.S.A. representative Tui Samoa.
+In 2018, Eichner joined the Junee Diesels in the Group 9 Rugby League, playing alongside fellow U.S. representative Tui Samoa.

 In August 2019, Eichner made his debut for the Northern Pride in the Intrust Super Cup.